nakabonne/tstorage/README.md

 Each metric has its own file offset of the beginning.
 Data point slice for each metric is compressed separately, so all we have to do when reading is to seek, and read the points off.

+### Out-of-order data points
+What data points get out-of-order in real-world applications is not uncommon because of network latency or clock synchronization issues; `tstorage` basically doesn't discard them.
+If out-of-order data points are within the range of the head memory partition, they get temporarily buffered and merged at flush time.
+Sometimes we should handle data points that cross a partition boundary.
+That is the reason why `tstorage` keeps more than one partition writable.

 ## Used by
 - [ali](https://github.com/nakabonne/ali) - A load testing tool capable of performing real-time analysis
+- [gosivy](https://github.com/nakabonne/gosivy) - Real-time visualization tool for Go process metrics

 ## Acknowledgements
 This project is implemented based on tons of existing ideas.
 What I especially got inspired by are: